 - Always look in front of and around you before proceeding.
-Avoid collisions before accelerating; be aware and stay clear of people and obstacles in the water. - Always advise all passengers on board of your intention to accelerate and get underway. - Stow and fasten all loose gear. - Make sure the engine emergency stop switch lanyard is connected to the operator. - If equipped, adjust the boat trim tabs up or to a neutral position with the hull. - If equipped, adjust the engine power trim to the full-in position. - Shift from NEUTRAL into FORWARD detent idle position. - Adjust steering to the direction of travel. - Using a controlled and constant motion, move the throttle control forward.
+Avoid collisions before accelerating; be aware and stay clear of people and obstacles in the water. - Always advise all passengers on board of your intention to accelerate and get underway. - Stow and fasten all loose gear. - Make sure the engine emergency stop switch lanyard is connected to the operator. - If equipped, adjust the boat trim tabs up or to a neutral position with the - If equipped, adjust the engine power trim to the full-in position. - Shift from NEUTRAL into FORWARD detent idle position. - Adjust steering to the direction of travel. - Using a controlled and constant motion, move the throttle control forward.

-A WARNING Control Hazard: When accelerating forward, the bow can rise and restrict visibility.
+WARNING Control Hazard: When accelerating forward, the bow can rise and restrict visibility.
 Never remove your hand from the steering wheel.
 The rotational thrust of the propeller under rapid acceleration can create high steering torque and rapidly change the direction of steering, causing loss of control.

 - As the boat begins to move, the bow will rise and the boat will tend to plow through the water.
 As acceleration increases, the boat will begin to plane or level out within a few seconds.
 If it will not plane to a near-level position and has sufficient horsepower, slowly reduce the throttle back to the FORWARD detent idle position.
 Recheck the load distribution and trim equipment position to determine the cause. - Once the boat is on plane, the steering torque will diminish; however, never remove your hands from the helm while underway.
 While running at a planed position, you will notice greater throttle response and steering control as you continue to accelerate or achieve the most comfortable and safe speed for the conditions.
-You can achieve better performance, control and running efficiency using the engine's power trim and the boat's trim tabs, if equipped.
+You can achieve better performance, control and running efficiency using the engine's power trim and the boat's trim tabs, if equipped. - Be aware of the wake you create and anticipate the effect it will have on others.
+During acceleration, deceleration and at speeds other than on plane, a heavy wake is usually created.
+You are responsible for the boat's wake and any damage or injury it causes.